 Fact Sheets, Infographics, and Brochures

-PEP 101 (CDC) – This illustrated, easy-to-read fact sheet provides basic facts about PEP for consumers.
-The first page is in English, and the second is in Spanish.
+PEP 101 (CDC) – This illustrated, easy-to-read fact sheet provides basic information about PEP for consumers.
+The first page is in English and the second is in Spanish.

 PrEP vs. PEP (HIVinfo) – This infographic provides a side-by-side comparison of the differences between pre-exposure prophylaxis (PrEP) and PEP for preventing HIV infection.
 Also available in Spanish.

 Post-Exposure Prophylaxis (CDC) – This web page for providers answers frequently asked questions about PEP, including questions about prescribing guidelines, the types of exposure that warrant PEP, who can prescribe PEP, recommended PEP regimens, PEP safety, baseline assessments that are performed before starting PEP, patient support, and insurance issues.